bsktcase/getKanbanVersion2/README.md

 Facilitator's slides  | **New** content, companion to facilitator's guide Game board (original) | Same
-Game board (modified) | Sized to better fit a single A3/11x17" sheet of paper Event & story cards   | Same
-Sheets                | Same
+Game board (modified) | Sized to better fit a single A3/11x17" sheet of paper Event & story cards   | Same (print at 90% if using modified board) Sheets                | Same
 Blocked sticky        | Reformatted to print multiple stickies on one sheet Ready column header   | New content (sold in original hard kit but not included in their download)